BestTimesToVisit.com Logo

 attraction

-Ascend the monumental Baroque staircase of Bom Jesus do Monte just as the sun begins to paint the sky, offering a spiritual and visually stunning experience without the crowds.
-The intricate fountains and chapels along the way are best appreciated in the soft morning light, and the panoramic views from the top are truly unforgettable.
+Ascend the Baroque staircase of Bom Jesus do Monte as the first rays of sun paint the sky, offering a spiritual and visually stunning experience without the midday crowds.
+The intricate fountains and chapels along the way are particularly atmospheric in the soft morning light.

 Best time: Apr-Oct